MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/README.md

 #### User Flows
 At this point, before wireframing the main goals, it was necessary to understand the relationships among these goals.
 In other words, once we understood what the users would like to achieve using our web app, we needed to understand how the user would navigate from one goal to another.
 Using the goals above, we sketched the main user flows using the following flow chart.
-From the chart, we can observe that once the users signs in, there are four key goals he/she can achieve (in orange): Access Account, Visualize Data, Read News and Access History.
+From the chart, we can observe that once the users sign in, there are four key goals they can achieve (in orange): Access Account, Visualize Data, Read News and Access History.
 Each of these goals would then allow the user to more advanced actions (in grey) defined as the sub-goals.

 <p align="center">
   <img width="811" alt="User Flow" src="https://user-images.githubusercontent.com/64501760/146958984-be863fbb-e1a0-4fbc-a6cd-aac151495869.png">